Research on Learning and Instruction: An Interdisciplinary Program (M.A.)

 Englisch language skills at level B2 of the Common European Framework of Reference for Language must be demonstrated with the application.

-hints: Introductory events take place closely before the start of the lecture term: https://www.uni-aug….
-Start of the lecture term: https://www.uni-aug…
+Please note: Admission requirements according to § 5 of the exam regulations.
+Introductory events take place closely before the start of the lecture period: https://www.uni-aug….
+Start of the lecture period: https://www.uni-aug…

 Prof. Dr. Ingo Kollar